QBladeOcean/QBladeOceanDocs/docs/source/src/user/hawtvawtprop/hawtvawtprop.rst

 HAWT Mode, VAWT Mode and PROP Mode
 ==================================

-The main differences between the three modes are the :ref:`Blade Design Module` and the :ref:`BEM Analysis Module`.
+The main differences between the three modes are the :ref:`Blade Definition` and the :ref:`Rotor BEM`.
 Depending on the chosen mode features in the blade design module and variables for the steady state rotor/propeller design simulations are changed.
 For instance when in **PROP** mode propeller specific variables are introduces, such as the *Advance ratio* or the *Propeller Efficiency*.
 Furthermore in the blade design module propeller specific optimization algorithms are introduced.

 .. _fig-propdesign: